kewalaka/terraform-azurerm-avm-res-cache-redis-enterprise/README.md

 - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
 - `condition` - The condition which will be used to scope the role assignment.
 - `condition_version` - The version of the condition syntax.
 Valid values are '2.0'.
+- `delegated_managed_identity_resource_id` - The resource ID of the delegated managed identity to assign the role to.
+- `principal_type` - The type of principal to assign the role to.
+Possible values are 'ServicePrincipal' and 'User'.

 > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.